Skip to content

 Executor ingress validation:

-• DanceInvocation.AffordingHolon, when present, points to a holon accepted by the relationship constraint.
+• DanceInvocation.AffordingHolon is required and points to a holon accepted by the relationship constraint.

 • DanceInvocation.Request is required when the resolved dance declares a RequestType.